 Unfortunate Implications: At the time the book was published, there was significant fervor over the fact that despite the team containing now ethnic minorities, a fair number of the characters killed off as collateral damage to motivate them were.
 Namely, Starman's boyfriend, Freedom Beast, and eventually Lian Harper.

-Villain Sue: A lot of Prometheus' time in this mini is over compensating for his previous Villain Decay by making him nigh-unbeatable to a point where it was no-longer believable: he pulls out a ridiculously complex Gambit Roulette, Curb-Stomp Battle the whole league of his own and was somehow able to create a device that would resist to all their powers, including the Shade (who he was explicitly stated to not have studied before because he was a former villain).
+Villain Sue: A lot of Prometheus' time in this mini is over compensating for his previous Villain Decay by making him nigh-unbeatable to a point where it was no-longer believable: he pulls out a ridiculously complex Gambit Roulette, Curb-Stomps the whole league of his own and was somehow able to create a device that would resist to all their powers, including the Shade (who he was explicitly stated to not have studied before because he was a former villain).
 This becomes even more ridiculous when Green Arrow eventually kills him in a very anti-climatic way, with just an arrow in the head, in his own headquarters that he somehow forgot to keep protected during his absence.